For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Method

-1. Melt your butter in a large frying pan then add the gnocchi.
+1. Melt a little butter in a large frying pan then add the gnocchi.
 Fry until it becomes lightly golden on each side.

 2. Throw in your garlic and spinach leaves – keep moving ingredients in the pan to stop them from burning.